Originally published on April 16, 2019, updated April 12, 2023

 So what’s new about Project Zero, and how do Amazon sellers fit in?
 Below, we’ll cover everything you need to know.

-How, exactly, will Project Zero reduce counterfeiting?
+How, exactly, will Amazon Project Zero reduce counterfeiting?
 The new initiative takes a three-pronged approach.

 Rather than fighting product fraud on their own, Amazon is enlisting the help of the sellers to protect themselves.
 A new self-service removal tool allows participating sellers to flag and remove counterfeit products, rather than wait for Amazon representatives to review a case.